reyk/openiked/README.md

 TODO!

-(This portable version of iked currently compiles on OSX 10.8 with MacPorts using the ports openssl, libevent1 and bmake.
-The Makefiles are written for BSD make, aka. bmake.)
+(This portable version of iked currently compiles on OSX 10.8 with MacPorts using the ports openssl and libevent1.)

 Supported Platforms
 -------------------